hydr0nium/patchwork-security.de/content/ctf/deadface2025/hostbusters.md

 ```

 The `1>&0` just redirects stdout to stdin.
 I am not exactly sure why this is
 done but I know if we don't do it we can't see the output of our commands.
-I
+It
 probably has something to do with how wget interacts with stdin and stdout.
 {% end %}